Europe builders step up cost cutting as activity slows

 European's construction market declined by 4.7 percent in 2012 due to deteriorating economic conditions in the euro zone and is expected to contract further by 1.5 percent in 2013, with growth only returning in 2014, said Hochtief, citing Euroconstruct data.

-"The situation in the housing market remains dramatic, and this has led to writedowns on our property holdings and a reorganization at residential building," said Heijmans executive board chairman Bert van der Els in a statement.

-Shares in Hochtief, which trade at a price to earnings ratio of 22 versus - sharply higher than at rivals Skanska AB (SKAb.ST) and Bouygues SA (BOUY.PA), at 14 and 9 - were down 7.2 percent at 51.5 euros, underperforming a 0.2 percent firmer Europe Construction & Materials Index .SXOP.
+Shares in Hochtief, which trade at a price to earnings ratio of 22 versus - sharply higher than at rivals Skanska AB (SKAb.ST) and Bouygues SA (BOUY.PA), at 14 and 9 - were down 7.8 percent at 51.2 euros at 1245 GMT, underperforming a 0.2 percent weaker Europe Construction & Materials Index .SXOP.

-(Additional reporting by Julien Toyer, Gilbert Kreijger, Matthias Inveradi and Ankur Banerjee; Editing by Will Waterman and Chizu Nomiyama)
+(Reporting by Brenda Goh, additional reporting by Gilbert Kreijger, Matthias Inveradi and Ankur Banerjee; Editing by Will Waterman)